bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 68°
+- 67°
-- Drizzle and Breezy
+- Possible Drizzle and Breezy
-- 57% humidity
+- 56% humidity
-- 21 mph wind
+- 16 mph wind
-- 59% cloud cover
+- 81% cloud cover
-- 51 AQI 🟨
+- 50 AQI 🟩
-- 0.5 inches of rain expected in the next 48 hours
+- 0.49 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>